nagasudhirpulla/taming_python/blog/skills/flask_logging.md

 <hr>

-In this post we will learn how to add extra contextual data to logs using LoggerAdapter in python
+In this post we will learn how to customize logging in python flask applications

 ## Use cases
 * Adding contextual data in logs may be useful for easy debugging of the logs and also add new attributes for efficient querying and filtering of the logs